tmm-demo-apps/bookstore-app/diary.md

 - **Kubernetes Security**: Refactored the Kubernetes manifests and application code to use Kubernetes Secrets for managing database credentials, removing sensitive data from version control.
 - **User Management & Refactoring**: Implemented a complete user management system (registration, login, logout) with secure password hashing.
 As part of this, all Go handlers were refactored to use a centralized `Handlers` struct for cleaner code.
 This work also included several bug fixes and UX improvements, such as streamlining the signup flow, adding form validations, and fixing a major regression that prevented books from being displayed on the main page.
 - **Generalization**: Refactored the entire application from a specific "bookstore" into a generic, reusable e-commerce template.
 This involved renaming models, handlers, database tables, and updating the UI to use generic "product" terminology.
+- **Checkout Login Flow**: Implemented a forced-login flow at checkout.
+Unauthenticated users are now redirected to the login page and are returned to the checkout process after a successful login.

 ### Next Steps
 - **Future Enhancements**: